List of video game console palettes: Game Boy

 The original Game Boy uses a monochrome 4-shade palette.
-Because the non-backlit LCD display background is greenish, this results in a "greenscale" graphic display, as it is shown in the simulated image (at Game Boy display resolution), below.
+Because the non-backlit LCD background is greenish, this results in a "greenscale" graphic display, as it is shown in the simulated image (at Game Boy display resolution), below.
 The Game Boy Pocket uses a monochrome 4-shade palette using actual gray, while the Game Boy Light gives the screen more of a bright blueish tint while its backlight is turned on.
 However, if its backlight were not on, it would look the same as the Game Boy Pocket.